Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Introduction

-We present an extensive set of experiments, where we first compare the basic $\kl$, Empirical Bernstein, Unexpected Bernstein, and split-$\kl$ on simulated data, and then compare PAC-Bayes-$\kl$, PAC-Bayes-Unexpected-Bersnstein, PAC-Bayes-split-$\kl$, and, in some of the setups, PAC-Bayes-Empirical-Bennett, for several prediction models on several UCI datasets.
+We present an extensive set of experiments, where we first compare the $\kl$, Empirical Bernstein, Unexpected Bernstein, and split-$\kl$ inequalities applied to (individual) sums of independent random variables in simulated data, and then compare the PAC-Bayes-$\kl$, PAC-Bayes-Unexpected-Bersnstein, PAC-Bayes-split-$\kl$, and, in some of the setups, PAC-Bayes-Empirical-Bennett, for several prediction models on several UCI datasets.
 In particular, we evaluate the bounds in the linear classification setup studied by \citet{MGG20} and in the weighted majority prediction setup studied by \citet{WMLIS21}.
-To the best of our knowledge, this is also the first time when Empirical Bernstein and Unexpected Bernstein are directly compared, with and without the PAC-Bayesian extension.
+To the best of our knowledge, this is also the first time when the Empirical Bernstein and the Unexpected Bernstein inequalities are directly compared, with and without the PAC-Bayesian extension.
+In Appendix~\ref{sec:comp:Unexpected-Bernstein} we also show that an inequality introduced by \citet{CBMS07} yields a relaxation of the Unexpected Bernstein inequality by \citet{MGG20}.